Python Event Driven System

 This line will generate an event named blink every 1.0 seconds.
-To stop the generation use:
+To stop the timer use:

-When a timer generates an event it will add new attribute to event called timer.
-With this attribute you can access the originating timer through event.
-This means that you can also stop the timer through an event:
+Second approach to cancel a running timer is by using event timer attribute.
+When a timer generates an event it will automatically create event attribute called timer.
+With this attribute you can also access the originating timer through event.
+To stop the timer through an event see the example below:

-def on_blink(self, event): event.timer.cancel() # Stop the originating timer
+@fsm.DeclareState(BlinkyFsm) class StateOn(fsm.State): def on_blink(self, event): event.timer.cancel() # Stop the originating timer return StateOff

 A state is a description of the status of a system that is waiting to execute a transition.